Tim-W-James/Java-Block-Puzzle-Game/admin/G-features.md

 *(Remove those that are unimplemented)*

- - A simple placement viewer (Task 4)
+ X A simple placement viewer (Task 4)
  - A basic playable game
- - A basic playable game that snaps pieces to the board and checks for validity (Task 7)
- - Generates simple challenges (Task 8)
+ - A basic playable game that snaps pieces to the board and checks for validity (Task 7) X Generates simple challenges (Task 8)
- - Implements hints (Task 10)
+ X Implements hints (Task 10)
  - Implements interesting starting challenges (Task 11)

+additional features...